National Centre for Truth and Reconciliation logo

 Residential School - Cardston, AB (1898 -1988)

-St. Mary’s (Blood)
+St. Mary’s Residential School (Blood)

 The Immaculate Conception Boarding School opened in 1898 on the Blood Reserve in what is today Alberta.
 It was replaced …

-St. Paul’s (Squamish)
+St. Paul’s Hostel (Dawson City)